SurveAditya/Task/README.md

-# Task for INTERNSHIP POSTITION
+# Task for internship position